 I think I am in shock that the house and all of the bills that went along with it are finally gone!

 The deal came together very quickly, we jumped through hoops we never thought we would and accepted a price $175000 less than what we originally listed for.

 So as I said, a lot harder than we thought.

-On the flip side it was a lot easier to finally say goodbye to the house we once loved so much.
-In the beginning I worried selling her would be so hard I might not be able to let her go or Makai would be traumatized having to leave the only home he’s known.
+On the flip side, it was a lot easier to finally say goodbye to the house we once loved so much.
+In the beginning, I worried selling it would be so hard I might not be able to let it go or Makai would be traumatized having to leave the only home he’s known.
 But after 2 long years and 4 even longer months hardly a tear was shed.
 A feeling of relief is ultimately what remained.
-A lot easier than I thought to lock the door and drive away, not looking back.
+It was a lot easier than I thought to lock the door and drive away, not looking back.